Last Updated on March 6, 2026

-TDS is a term for Tax Deducted at Source, which is the tax deduction that most countries, especially India, collect with income payment in the case of an income tax.
+TDS stands for Tax Deducted at Source, the tax deduction most countries, especially India, collect at the source of income payments for income tax.
 This facility enables the government to receive taxes on any given type of income at the time when the income is paid out.
-A payer in a TDS system like an employer or financial institution or any other business will withhold a specific percentage as tax from payments by deducting such amounts from salaries, interest, commissions, rents or professional fees before making any payment to the recipient, and thereafter remitting such deducted amounts to the government.
+A payer in a TDS system, like an employer, financial institution, or any other business, will withhold a specific percentage as tax from payments by deducting such amounts from salaries, interest, commissions, rents or professional fees before making any payment to the recipient, and thereafter remitting such deducted amounts to the government.
 The whole point of TDS would be at least to lessen the evasion of taxes and have a constant flow of revenue into the coffers of the government.

-According to the provisions of TDS, all the taxpayers making particular payments, such as salary or rent or fees to a person or entity will deduct at a prescribed percentage of gross payment as tax and remit the same to the government for and on behalf of the payee or deductee.
+According to the provisions of TDS, all the taxpayers making particular payments, such as salary, rent or fees to a person or entity, will deduct at a prescribed percentage of gross payment as tax and remit the same to the government for and on behalf of the payee or deductee.
 This phenomenon helps to keep a constant flow of revenues in terms of tax, decreases tax evasion, and exercises tax compliance.

-Diverse types of payments have differential TDS rates that are defined by sections in the Income Tax Act of 1961.
-For example, based on the income tax slab, TDS on salary is calculated; the interest income in savings banks raised by individuals would have a TDS deduction at the rate of 10% of interest income if the total amount of income exceeds ₹10,000 in any particular financial year, amongst other things.
+Diverse types of payments have different TDS rates defined in sections of the Income Tax Act, 1961.
+For example, based on the income tax slab, TDS on salary is calculated; interest income from savings bank accounts is subject to a 10% TDS deduction if the total income exceeds ₹10,000 in any financial year, among other things.
 Further, all transactions that don’t cross the threshold limits are exempt from the TDS.

 TDS deductions will appear in the Form 26AS of the deductee and can be set off against the total tax liability at the time of income tax return filing.
 If there are excess deductions, the taxpayer may get a refund.
 Thus, the system not only allows easier advance tax collections but also satisfies the requisite standards of transparency and accountability in financial transactions.